apaganobeleno/webo/README.md

   - Test as much as possible

-#### Folder structure:
+#### Folder structure and files:

 To make things simpler we propose the following folder structure.

   - app_folder
     * handlers/         // handlers used by the routes
     * middlewares/      // middlewares used by the routes
+    * config            // package for configuration files
+      - routes.go       // route definition file
+    * main.go           // where the app starts
     * vendor/           // vendor libraries folder (GO15VENDOREXPERIMENT)
-    * config.go     // general configuration file (TODO)
-    * routes.go     // route definition file

 ##### Handlers
 Handlers simply need to meet the `http.HandlerFunc` type which is something like: